Will Smith Player Props: Dodgers vs. Rays

 Will Smith At The Plate

-- Smith is batting .317 with seven doubles, seven home runs and 22 walks.
+- Smith has seven doubles, seven home runs and 23 walks while batting .325.

-- In 16 games this year (48.5%), Smith has picked up an RBI, and in seven of those games (21.2%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- Smith has had an RBI in 17 games this year (50.0%), including seven multi-RBI outings (20.6%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.